What Do You Mean, You’ve Missed The Boat?

 Yep, the gale force wind had swept the ferry on to a sandbank.
-It ran aground and took on a list.
+It had run aground and taken on a list.
 Mike was heard to swear and I was on the phone to the British Airways ticket desk the minute we got home.

 The journey across to France was uneventful enough.
 In fact, quite romantic really.
 Mike dropped me off at Heathrow on his way to the ferry port in Dover.
 I’ve always wanted to say “Goodbye darling, see you in Paris..” and so it was.
-Sure, it was a long wait for me at Charles de Gaulle airport, but I had a book, there was coffee.. and plenty of opportunity to shop.
+Sure, it was a long wait at Charles de Gaulle airport.
+But I had a book, there was coffee.. and plenty of opportunity to shop.
 And eventually Mike caught up so we could continue on our way.